2011 Wisconsin Act 10: Reductions in state aid

 The budget repair law reduced state aid to K-12 school districts by about $900 million over the next two years.
 410 of Wisconsin's 424 districts was projected to receive about 10 percent less aid than the previous year.
 The biggest losses in dollar amounts was predicted to occur in the Milwaukee, Racine and Green Bay districts; Milwaukee was projected to lose $54.6 million, Racine $13.1 million, and Green Bay $8.8 million.
 A complex formula based on property values, student enrollment and other factors computes state aid to schools.
-Property-poor districts get more aid than property-rich districts because they have lower property taxes.
+Property-poor districts get more aid than property-rich districts because they have lower property wealth (the total value of property per student).
 A provision in the budget repair law restricts the options of what districts can collect in property taxes and other revenue by requiring a referendum to force them to go to the citizens of the district before replacing their losses in state aid.
 In Milwaukee, district officials announced they have eliminated 514 vacant positions and laid off almost 520 employees, including 354 teachers, mostly from elementary schools, which will result in larger class sizes.
 The Milwaukee School Board asked its teachers' union for a side agreement requiring teachers to contribute 5.8% of their pay toward pensions, as the union contract extended through 2013.
 This concession would have saved about $20 million and 200 jobs, but the union refused it.
 The Racine district has saved about $18 million from a wage freeze and larger employee contributions to pensions and health care, but the loss of state aid required the elimination of 125 positions (although a larger than usual number of retirements and resignations, as well as soon-to-be eliminated vacant positions meant the district actually laid off 60) and the closing of all but one swimming pool for the summer.

 Green Bay district froze wages and required greater employee contributions to pensions and health care, but the district stopped filling vacancies and may have to combine elementary grades into single classrooms.
 Almost 70% of state school districts will be eligible for special adjustment aid, due to the decrease in the state's share of support.
 The special adjustment aid intends to provide school districts with 90% of the state general aid from the previous year.